-The Company's supply contract with its current RENACIDIN supplier expires in January 2014, and the Company has located a replacement supplier, which will be supplying the product in a new 30 mL single-dose unit.
+The Company's supply contract with its current RENACIDIN supplier was scheduled to expire in January 2014, but the Company and its supplier reached an agreement to extend the supply agreement into the first quarter of 2015.
+Separately, the Company has already located a replacement supplier, which will be supplying the product in a new 30 mL single-dose unit.
 Currently the product is available only in a 500 mL bottle, which is difficult for the patient or care-giver to use.
 The Company expects that this new single-dose unit will result in wider acceptance and use of the product, and has the potential to significantly increase RENACIDIN sales.
-The change to the new supplier will require a new submission to, and approval from, the FDA, and the Company is estimating that it will receive that approval sometime in the second half of 2014.
-The Company is hoping that production by the current supplier will resume in time for the Company to bring in sufficient inventory to enable it to fill orders until the new single-dose unit becomes available, but at the present time there can be no assurance that this will happen, in which case the Company would not have RENACIDIN available for sale until the new product is available, which is not expected until at least mid-2014.
+The change to the new supplier will require a new submission to, and approval from, the U.S. Food and Drug Administration ("FDA"), and the Company is estimating that it will receive that approval sometime in the fourth quarter of 2014.
+Until then, the Company plans to continue sales of the current form of the product, and expects to bring in sufficient inventory to last until the new supplier is approved and the Company can begin to sell the new single-dose unit.

 CLORPACTIN® WCS-90 is an antimicrobial product used primarily in urology to treat infections in the urinary bladder.
 It is also used in surgery for treating a wide range of localized infections in the peritoneum (the lining of the abdominal cavity), as well as the eye, ear, nose and throat, and sinuses.
 The product is a powder that is mixed with water by the end user and used as a solution.
 It is also a powerful disinfectant, fungicide, and deodorizer.
-Sales of CLORPACTIN are extremely consistent from year-to-year and represented 3% of the Company's sales in 2012.
+Sales of CLORPACTIN are extremely consistent from year-to-year and represented 3% of the Company's sales in 2013.